BharathRDharani/BharathRDharani/README.md

 - 👋 Hi, I’m @BharathRDharani
-- 👀 I’m interested in Code, Phython and Analytics
+- 👀 I’m interested in Data and Analytics
 - 🌱 I’m currently learning Power BI , VBA, MS Suite
 - 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me bharathk144@gmail.com